haleyheshelman/376-AscensionBoardGame/README.md

 Milestone: Monsters
 Netta - Software Engineer in Test: Added java docs to all of the tests (except Parameterized test) and commented out one unnecessary test.
+Also added another Parameterized test (for testing Monsters and ACard in general for errors).
+Created AllTests to run all of the tests (was needed to get CodeCover to work).